BlackApple62/SDRSharp-ListenInfo-Plugin/README.md

 # SDRSharp-ListenInfo-Plugin
-A nice SDR# plugin for Short Wave listening enthusiasts.
+A nice SDR# plugin for Short Wave listening enthusiasts, and...more!

 ========== Stay tuned for the first public release ==========